Polling in a Divided Political Climate: What to Expect in the Upcoming Election

 What makes a poll nationally representative, and how do we know that a sample of 1,000 people accurately reflects the views of millions?

 We can’t poll everyone, and we don’t.
 It would be impossible and take an exorbitant amount of time and money.
-That’s where statistics comes in.
+That’s where statistics come in.
 We take what’s called a “random sample” of the population we want to study.
 This type of probability-based sampling ideally gives each member of a population an equal and known chance of being a part of the study; even if you don’t get contacted, someone with similar views to you will.
 Think of it like taking a spoonful of soup from an entire pot to see how it tastes or a doctor drawing a blood sample.

 Once we talk to several hundred people, our statistical confidence in our survey estimates becomes exponentially stronger because the margin of error – how closely our survey estimate is to the true population value – becomes smaller.
-Past a certain point, typically over a thousand respondents, it does not benefit pollsters to spend more time and money on conducting more survey interviews because that statistical confidence starts to plateau and can’t get much smaller.
+Past a certain point, typically over 1,000 respondents, it does not benefit pollsters to spend more time and money on conducting more survey interviews because that statistical confidence starts to plateau and can’t get much smaller.

 Do people lie to pollsters?